Frequently Asked Questions

 What should I do during the massage?

-Throughout the session, I may gently guide your body: lifting a foot, turning a hand, tilting your head.
-You don’t have to anticipate or perform.
+I may gently guide your body at times—lifting a foot, turning a hand, tilting your head.
+You don’t need to anticipate or perform.
 If something needs to change, say so.
 We will adjust.

 What if I cry during the massage?